Majeed-ch/Project-Programming-Language-Research/README.md

 - Database Connectivity
 	- Create a database table with fields named after the column names, and use a database driver, to connect your program to a database.
 This can replace the reliance on the File-IO of the dataset.
 Your Create, Read, Update, and Delete options would then manipulate the database rather than the CSV file.
 	- Populate the database table with all the data from the dataset, using field names in the database table

+## practical project part 4
+*due date August 06 2023.*

+Modify your project to add additional functionality by utilizing the data set data to offer a new project feature to the user, Choose one of
+- Horizontal Bar Chart
+- Vertical Bar Chart
+- Pie Chart
+- Search records based on multiple columns at same time
+- Sort records based on multiple columns at same time, in a selected order (*Selected)

+The user must be able to interact with the program at run time to customize the output, for example what parts of the data to chart or perform a search or sort on.